-What do I get as a CSA member?

 From the rains in September through to the dry weather in the spring the site is muddy.
 Wheelchairs would need to pass over rough grass to access the various parts of the food garden.
 There are no smooth laid pathways.

--What is the price of a veg box?
+-What is the price of a veg share?

--What do I get in a veg box?
+-What do I get with a veg share?

--Can I choose what goes in my box?
+-Can I choose what I get in my veg share?

 In order to produce beautiful veg for you we need to keep our admin to a minimum and so at this stage we unfortunately can’t offer choice in what you receive each week.

--How often can I get a veg box?
+-How often can I get a veg share?

--Can I pause my veg box if I go away?
+-Can I pause my veg share if I go away?

 As a CSA we are a little different to other veg box companies.
 We ask our members to commit to supporting the growers and this means committing to a financial investment so that the growers can keep growing the lovely veg for you.
 It’s a bit like planting a seed, you need to regularly water it and re-pot it to have the seed grow into a beautiful flower.